wjwitek/kube-vip-case-study/README.md

 When kube-vip is configured to work as a load balancer for control plane it listens for API requests and than distributes them to multiple Kubernete's API servers across many nodes.
 This is done via TCP-based round-robin protocol on the kernel level (so before packets are sent to real TCP port).\\
 For the service load balancing, kube-vip takes more of a supporting role.
 It still requires external load controller, typically connected to the cluster via Cloud Controller.
 The kube-vip's role in this case is making the load balancer's endpoint visible to the rest of the cluster.
 For example if a load balancer is taking care of multiple copies of a backend service, kube-vip will advertise the VIP under which they are 'aggregated' to the frontend service in the same cluster.

+DOS (denial-of-service) attack is cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to a network.
+DDOS stands for distributed denial-of-service and it involves attacking via multiple hosts contrary to just one which makes it much harder to detect.
+Ideally, we would want service to quickly recognize the origin of fake requests and not accept them after recognizing a pattern (static IP address, attacked protocol, specific http request).
+We can broadly recognize 3 types of DDOS attacks:
+- Application Layer attacks - target the layer where web pages are generated on the server and delivered in response to HTTP requests.
+The basic attack is known as HTTP flood which is similar to pressing refresh in a web browser over and over on many different computers at once – large numbers of HTTP requests flood the server, resulting in denial-of-service.
+- Protocol attacks - also known as a state-exhaustion attacks, cause a service disruption by over-consuming server resources and/or the resources of network equipment like firewalls and load balancers by utilizeing weaknesses in layer 3 and layer 4 of the protocol stack to render the target inaccessible.
+Example of such could SYN Flood that exploits TCP handshake and force service to wait for final step in chandshake that never occurs.
+- Volumetric attacks - attempts to create congestion by consuming all available bandwidth between the target and the larger Internet.

+In this study we will explore load balancer capabilities against first two types of attacks.
 <a name="caseStudyConceptDescription"></a>
 ## 3. Case study concept description
 Our case study will explore two main features of Kube-vip: load balancing and Virtual IP.
 We will perform DDOS attack on a simple cluster connected to network and investigate how kube-vip's load balancer will perform.
 For VIP testing, we will perform simulation of emergency shut-down of selected control nodes to check how long it takes to recover server functionality.
 Diagram below presents architecture of the case study concept.